Can I earn a Psychology degree online from BSU?

 All the courses I want are full.
 What can I do?

 Answer.
 Courses in psychology often fill quickly, especially online.
 It is very important to register for your courses as soon as possible once the registration period has opened.
 If you do get closed out of courses, you have several options.

 - Get on the University waitlist for the course.
 If a spot opens up you will be notified and have 24 hours to register before the spot is offered to the next person on the list.
 Be sure to regularly check your BSU email if you’re on a course waitlist.

 - Check the enrollments daily.
 Students often drop courses after they register.
 Sometimes a full course will have several spots open up before the start of the semester.

 - Ask the instructor to give you permission to register for the full class.
 Instructors can add students to classes over the course limit after the University waitlist system shuts down.
 This will happen a week before classes start.
 Instructors may, or may not, be willing to let students register for a full course.
 It will depend on the course and the individual instructor, and students with the greatest need will be given priority.

 - Develop a back-up plan and register for other courses.
-Since you can not always expect to get into the courses you want, develop a back-up list of courses you could take if your first choices fill up.
-The back-up course do not need to be in psychology.
-In addition to completing your psychology major you will also need to complete the requirements of the BSU Liberal Education program and acquire additional credits to make the 120 credits needed for a Bachelor’s degree.
+Since you cannot always expect to get into the courses you want, develop a back-up list of courses you could take if your first choices fill up.
+The back-up course does not need to be in psychology.
+In addition to completing your psychology major you will also need to complete the requirements of the BSU Core Curriculum program and acquire additional credits to make the 120 credits needed for a bachelor’s degree.
 These additional credits can be in any subject area related to your interests.
 Most students will find that they even have time to work on a minor or second major in another field while completing their psychology degree.